 Nest is one of the few companies that offers bamboo sheets, making them the perfect choice for those interested in that particular fabric.
 Bamboo is durable while still being soft and is a solid eco-friendly choice.
 If you don’t want to spend a ton of money on sheets, we recommend going with Nest.
 They’re high-quality USA-made sheets that won’t let you down.

 |Price Range||$20 to $100|

 Liz and Roo’s bedding is hand-sewn in Louisville, Kentucky.
-The company doesn’t manufacture their own fabrics but works hard to source their material from within the United States whenever possible.
-Because each of their pieces is sewn one-by-one, the quality of Liz and Roo’s bedding is fantastic.
+The company doesn’t manufacture its own fabrics but works hard to source its material from within the United States whenever possible.
+Because each of their pieces is sewn one by one, the quality of Liz and Roo’s bedding is fantastic.

 Parents who are willing to spend money on a crib sheet that is well-made and will last through multiple children will love Liz and Roo.
 Each crib sheet is around $50, which is expensive, but they are super high quality.
 The designs are also on-trend, with watercolor florals and buffalo check offered in multiple different looks.

 The Oriole Mill is as committed to high-quality design as they are to high-quality products, and it’s obvious when you look at its manufacturing process.
 The mill includes a designated design studio space to encourage beautiful textiles.
 They have up to ten looms going at any given time in their Hendersonville, North Carolina space.
 They also make their own trims and details, which provide additional control over quality and design.

 I love just about every set from The Oriole Mill for its unique and modern look.
 The company does a particularly great job of styling its bedding and provides plenty of inspiration on its fantastic blog.
 They have plenty to choose from coverlets, blankets, and throws, as well as pillows and accent bedding pieces.